James Harden: 2017–2018: MVP season and scoring title

 On December 20, despite Harden's 51 points, the Rockets were defeated 122–116 by the Los Angeles Lakers, ending their 14-game winning streak.
 Harden set a franchise record by scoring at least 20 points in his 30th straight game.
 The previous record was held by Malone, who did it in 29 straight games in the 1981–82 season.
 Two days later, Harden had a second straight 51-point performance in a 128–118 loss to the Los Angeles Clippers.
 It was Harden's third 50-point game of the season and he became the first player in franchise history to have two straight 50-point games.
 He also became the first NBA player to score 50 or more in consecutive games since Kobe Bryant did so in four straight in March 2007.
-On December 31 against the Lakers, Harden scored 40 points before leaving with a hamstring injury late in the fourth quarter.
+On December 31 against the Lakers, Harden left with a hamstring injury late in the fourth quarter.
 Without Harden, the Rockets won 148–142 in double overtime.
 The following day, he was ruled out for two weeks with a Grade 2 hamstring strain.
 He missed seven games as a result.
-On January 26, he had 23 points and 11 assists in a 115–113 loss to the New Orleans Pelicans.
-Harden moved into second in Rockets history in assists with 3,347, passing Allen Leavell's 3,339.
+On January 26, Harden moved into second in Rockets history in assists with 3,347, passing Allen Leavell's 3,339.

 On January 30, in a 114–107 win over the Orlando Magic, Harden became the first player in NBA history to score 60 points as part of a triple-double, finishing with 10 rebounds and 11 assists for his third triple-double of the season.
 Harden scored 18 points in the fourth quarter to eclipse the 57 points Calvin Murphy scored in 1978 to break Houston's single-game scoring record.
 It was his fourth 50-point game of the season and bested his previous career high of 56 points set in November against Utah.
 On March 25, he helped the Rockets reach 60 wins in a season for the first time in franchise history, recording a triple-double (fourth of season, 35th of career) with 18 points, 15 assists and 10 rebounds in three quarters in a 118–99 win over the Atlanta Hawks.
 The Rockets finished the regular season as the No. 1 seed for the first time in franchise history, with a franchise-best 65–17 record.
 Harden won his first scoring title, averaging 30.4 points per game, second in franchise history to Malone's 31.1 in 1981–82.